anamhira47/mezo-toy-example/README.md

 # MeZO toy example

-This repository contains a simple and baseline implementation of the Mirror Effecient Zeroth order Optimization (MeZO) algorithm.
+This repository contains a simple and baseline implementation of the Memory Effecient Zeroth order Optimization (MeZO) algorithm.
 The purpose of this implementation is to provide a clear and intuitive understanding of how MeZO works.

 The code demonstrates the application of MeZO on a quadratic loss function.
 It uses basic hyperparameters and a simple data loader for the training data.
 The loss and accuracy of the model are plotted over time to visualize the performance of the algorithm.